ifindv/ifindv.github.io/exampleSite/content/english/blog/chroot.md

 ---
-title: How to create a secure and isolated environment using chroot
+title: create a secure and isolated environment using chroot
-description: this is meta description
+description: run application in an isolated environment and limit user's access
 date: 2022-04-04T05:00:00.000Z
-image: /images/os.png
+image: linux.jpg
 categories:
   - OS
   - Linux